 • Keep the existing layout.
 Moving plumbing and electrics is expensive.
 If you can work with where things are, you save thousands.

 • Buy ex display.
 Kitchen showrooms sell display kitchens at 50% to 70% off.
 The units are usually in perfect condition.
+Check Howdens, Wren, and Magnet for ex display deals.

 • Do the demolition yourself.
 Ripping out the old kitchen is the easiest part.
 Saves you £200 to £500.